 Online Middle School—Nurturing Independence and Accountability

-- Monitor student comprehension and grades
+- Monitoring grades and student comprehension

-- Communicate regularly with teachers
+- Maintaining regular communication with teachers

 Online High School—Students Take the Lead